How to Help a Dog with Hip Dysplasia?

 This can have a severe and negative impact on their quality of life.

-Spot Canine Hip Dysplasia SignsSo if you're lucky enough to have a brand new puppy, make sure to look out for bunny hopping, hind limb lameness, pain while moving, and muscle wasting.
-If you think there is something wrong with your puppy, book an appointment with your vet, rule out this condition with a quick physical exam, and require an x-ray.
+If you think there is something wrong with your puppy, book an appointment with your veterinarian, rule out this condition with a quick physical exam, and require an x-ray.

-If the vet does confirm canine hip dysplasia, don't panic!
+If the veterinarian does confirm hip dysplasia in your dog, don't panic!
 Dogs with this condition will usually enjoy a long, full life.

 If you are concerned about your dog's welfare, you can always discuss treatment options with your vet and figure out simple lifestyle changes to help minimize your puppy's symptoms and prevent further pain and damage to their joints.